 - Assigned as a reservist to a flight, medical duties in a location affected by Agent Orange, e.g., Lockbourne/Rickenbacker Air Force Base in Ohio 1969 to 1986, Westover Air Force Base in Massachusetts 1972 to 1982, and Pittsburgh International Airport in Pennsylvania 1972 to 1982.

-If your disability lawyer can prove the occurrence of an in-service relating to Agent Orange exposure, you become eligible for VA disability benefits.
+If your disability advocate can prove the occurrence of an in-service relating to Agent Orange exposure, you become eligible for VA disability benefits.

 - A medical report showing a diagnosis due to exposure to Agent Orange during military service in Vietnam between 9 January 1962 and 7 May 1975.